-17th.-We did not go on our way so early this morning as usual, being detained by breaking an axle-tree of one of our waggons.
+Seventeenth.
+We did not go on our way as early this morning as usual, being detained by breaking an axeltree of one of our wagons.
 The country is more hilly, and the bluffs in some places come down to the river.
-Herds of buffaloes are seen in almost every direction, and they are so numerous, that our animals find scanty pasture, in consequence of the grass being eaten up.
-The thermometer stood at noon at 88 degrees.
-Encamped a little below Cedar Bluffs, so called from the few cedars scattered over them, which promise a better supply of fuel.
+Herds of buffalo are seen in almost every direction, and they are so numerous, that they have so eaten up the grass, that our animals find scanty pasture.
+The thermometer stood at noon at 88° Encamped a little below Cedar bluffs, so called from the few cedars scattered over them, which promise a better supply of fuel.

 Commenced our journey on the 18th, at our usual early hour, to travel on until near noon before breakfast.
-From the change of vegetation of various kinds, birds, &c., it is evident we are ascending into higher regions of country, and an atmosphere more resembling that of the New England states.
+From the change of vegetation of various kinds, birds, &c. it is evident we are ascending into higher regions of country, and an atmosphere more resembling that of the New England states.
 As we advance, the flowering plants are becoming less numerous; and although the middle of the day is very warm, yet the nights and mornings are more cool.
-The ascent is so gradual, that the change is hardly perceptible.
-Rocks begin to appear; but we are still far from the Rocky Mountains.
-Limestone of a light brown colour is found in the bluffs, lying in horizontal strata, which might be easily worked, and to any extent.
-Very small black gnats, hardly discernible by the naked eye, for some days past have been numerous and very annoying, and their bite is most venomous.
+The ascent is so gradual, that the change is not per-Rocks begin to appear, and still we are far from the Rocky Mountains.
+Limestone of a light brown color is found in the bluffs, laying in horizontal strata, which might be easily worked, and to any extent.
+Very small black gnats, hardly discernable by the naked eye, for some days past have been numerous and very annoying; and the bite is very poisonous.

-July 20th.-Thousands of buffaloes were seen to-

-day, and our men amused themselves with chasing and shooting at them; but luckily for the buffaloes, they were poor shots.
-I do not feel authorised to sport with animal life, but I thought it not improper to try my horse in the chase.
+July 20.
+Thousands of buffalo were seen to-day and our men amused themselves with chasing and shooting at them; but it was well for the buffalo that they made poor shots.
+I do not feel authorized to sport with animal life. but I thought it not improper to try my horse in the chase.
 He ran very swiftly, was not at all afraid, and would have run into the midst of them, had I not held him in check.
 He appeared to enjoy the sport.
-I shot one through the shoulders, which must have been fatal to the animal, as it had already been wounded.
-Not being at that time sufficiently acquainted with such an undertaking, as our guide afterwards informed me, I put myself in considerable danger; for I dismounted from my horse to have an opportunity of taking a more steady aim than I could have done upon his back.
-The danger was, that, if the wounded buffalo had turned upon me, I should not have been able to have regained my seat upon the saddle, and with the speed of my horse, have fled from his pursuit.
-But fortunately he did not rise upon me, and I returned to the caravan unhurt, and unconscious of danger.
+I shot one through the shoulders, which had received a wound, which must have been fatal.
+Not at that time being sufficiently acquainted with such an undertaking, as our guide afterwards said, I put myself in considerable danger; for I dismounted my horse, to have an opportunity of taking a more steady aim. than I could have done upon his back.
+The danger was. that, if the wounded buffalo had turned upon me, I should not have been able to have regained my seat upon the saddle, and with the speed of my horse have fled from his pur-But fortunately he did not rise upon me, and I resuit. turned to the caravan unburt and unconscious of danger.